The School of Arts and Sciences currently has the following adjunct faculty positions available:

-- No immediate openings for TRAD adjunct instructors exist at our Bartlesville campus, but OKWU is recruiting for History and Government, English, Math, Physical Science, Biology, and Life Science adjunct instructors for Fall 2018 semester — please apply now if you would like to be considered for a Fall 2018 assignment.
+- OKWU is recruiting English and Math adjunct instructors for Fall 2018 semester at our Bartlesville campus, — please apply now if you would like to be considered for a Fall 2018 assignment.
 Please note that classes are generally scheduled for 1 hour on M-W-F or 1.5 hours on T-Th, between 8 a.m. and 3:30 p.m.

 To apply for an available position, launch the online application form by clicking below: